ldover/knowledge-ide/README.md

 # Knowledge IDE
 Work-in-progress system of tools for developing knowledge like software.

-You can use the public [IDE](https://ide.lukadover.com) to develop your article, or run your local instance.
-Articles can be read at [Knowledge Index](https://knowledge.lukadover.com) (like this [example](./https://knowledge.lukadover.com/#reader?repository=https%3A%2F%2Fgithub.com%2Fldover%2Fknowledge-systems)).
+You can play with the [Web IDE](https://ide.lukadover.com) or run your local instance.
+You can develop an article like this [one](./https://knowledge.lukadover.com/#reader?repository=https%3A%2F%2Fgithub.com%2Fldover%2Fknowledge-systems) and have it published at [Knowledge Index](https://knowledge.lukadover.com).

-See below for more instructions how to use this to write / public articles.
+See the section below for more information on how to write and publish articles.

 ## Project structure
 Monorepo consists of two web applications: